 See Related: Plan a Month-Long Vacation

-Bryggen has been on the UNESCO list for World Cultural Heritage sites since 1979 and is a classic Norway landmark.
+Bryggen has been on the UNESCO list of World Cultural Heritage sites since 1979 and is a classic Norway landmark.
 The city of Bergen was founded around 1070 within the boundaries of Tyskebryggen.

 Around 1350 CE, a Kontor of the Hanseatic League was established there, and Tyskebryggen became the center of the Hanseatic commercial activities in Norway.
 Today, Bryggen houses museums, shops, restaurants, and pubs.